 Based on the published results of this study, it is estimated that:

 YERVOY can cause serious side effects in many parts of the body which can lead to death.
-The serious side effects of YERVOY may include intestinal problems (colitis) that can cause tears or holes (perforation) in the intestines; liver problems (hepatitis) that can lead to liver failure; skin problems that can lead to severe skin reaction; nerve problems that can lead to paralysis; hormone gland problems (especially the pituitary, adrenal, and thyroid glands); lung problems (pneumonitis); kidney problems, including nephritis and kidney failure; inflammation of the brain (encephalitis); eye problems; and severe infusion reactions; and graft-versus-host disease, a complication that can happen after receiving a bone marrow (stem cell) transplant that uses donor stem cells (allogeneic).
+These serious side effects of YERVOY may include intestinal problems (colitis) that can cause tears or holes (perforation) in the intestines; liver problems (hepatitis) that can lead to liver failure; skin problems that can lead to severe skin reaction; nerve problems that can lead to paralysis; hormone gland problems (especially the pituitary, adrenal, and thyroid glands); lung problems (pneumonitis); kidney problems, including nephritis and kidney failure; inflammation of the brain (encephalitis); eye problems; and severe infusion reactions; and graft-versus-host disease, a complication that can happen after receiving a bone marrow (stem cell) transplant that uses donor stem cells (allogeneic).

 The most common side effects of YERVOY are tiredness, diarrhea, itching, rash, nausea, vomiting, headache, weight loss, fever, decreased appetite, and difficulty falling or staying asleep.